Qucy/UdacityMachineLearning/dog_vs_cat/proposal.md

 # Problem Statement
 The classification of dogs vs cats is a supervised classification problem, there are 2 categories, each of the image is only belong to one category, the goal is to use CNN to assign each image to the correct category.

-Becasue training CNN from scratch is time consuming.
+Because training CNN from scratch is time consuming.
 I will download highly matured CNN models without top layer as base models and use these base models to extract bottleneck features using our datasets.
-Based on these features i will build my own CNN models and train my models.
-Finally i will validate the performance on my own models.
+Based on these features we can build our own CNN models and train my models.
+Finally I will validate the performance on my own models.

-In this project i will use TensorFlow(4) as backend and Keras(5) as high level API to build CNN.
-To save time i will choose VGG16, VGG9, ResNet, InceptionV3, Xception as base CNN models because these models are all embedded in Keras Application API(6).
+In this project I will use TensorFlow(4) as backend and Keras(5) as high level API to build CNN.
+To save time I will choose VGG16, VGG9, ResNet, InceptionV3, Xception as base CNN models because these models are all embedded in Keras Application API(6).

 # Datasets and Inputs